martinvonz/jj/README.md

 <img src="demos/git_compat.png" />

+You can even have a ["co-located" local repository](docs/git-compatibility.md#co-located-jujutsugit-repos) where you can use both `jj` and `git` commands interchangeably.

 ### The working copy is automatically committed

 Jujutsu uses a real commit to represent the working copy.
 Checking out a commit